-The production function thus describes the laws of production, that is, the transformation of factor inputs into products (outputs) at any particular period of time.
+The production function describes the laws of production, that is, the transformation of factor inputs into products (outputs) at any particular period of time.
 Further, the production function includes only the technically efficient methods of production.
 This is because no rational entrepreneur will use inefficient methods.

-Take the case of a production process which uses two variable inputs say, labour (L) and capital (K).
-We can write the production function of this case as
+For the sake of simplicity, we may assume that there are two inputs, labour (L) and capital (K).
+We can, then, write the production function as